 Enabling end-users to share their access rights

-You may want to control how households are using the subscvription to your digital services.
-Often, the family father sets up an account that is then shared amonsgt the family members.
-At that time, you will loose a good view on the activity of individual persons.
+You may want to control how households are using the subscription to your digital services.
+Often, the family father sets up an account that is then shared amongst the family members.
+At that time, you will lose a good view on the activity of individual persons.
 Moreover, it does not allow you to detect abuse by people sharing their account with all their friends.

 Enabling relation-based access control

 To control access to a shared asset, you may want to verify what type of relation the user has with the asset.
 Examples of using relations in granting/denying digital access are:

 - is operator of

 Traditional implementations perform the check using a named list of individuals, for example using Active Directory.
 Maintaining such a named list of users requires a lot of back office administration and is errorprone.
 Using self-administered relations, access is defined by the asset owner themselves.

 Learn more about our solutions based on miaa PrivateGroups.